-- 2. Click on your account name in the upper right corner. - 3.
+- 1. Go to Gerrit. - 2.
+Click on your account name in the upper right corner. - 3.
 From the pop-up menu, select Settings. - 4.
 On the left side menu, click on SSH Public Keys. - 5.
-Paste the contents of your public key ~/.ssh/id\rsa.pub and click Add key.
+Paste the contents of your public key ~/.ssh/id_rsa.pub and click Add key.

-Note: The id\rsa.pub file can be opened with any text editor.
+Note: The id_rsa.pub file can be opened with any text editor.
 Ensure that all the contents of the file are selected, copied and pasted into the Add SSH key window in Gerrit.